Creon

 CREON® is indicated for the treatment of exocrine pancreatic insufficiency in adult and pediatric patients.

-CREON is a mixture of enzymes including lipases, proteases, and amylases.
-CREON dosing is based on lipase units.
+- CREON is a mixture of enzymes including lipases, proteases, and amylases, and dosing is based on lipase units.
+Dosing scheme based on actual body weight or fat ingestion.

-- Start at the lowest recommended dosage and individualize the dosage based on clinical symptoms, the degree of steatorrhea present, and the fat content of the diet.
-Changes in dosage may require an adjustment period of several days.
+- Individualize the dosage based on clinical symptoms, the degree of steatorrhea present, and the fat content of the diet.

-- Do not exceed 2,500 lipase units/kg/meal, 10,000 lipase units/kg/day, or 4,000 lipase units/g fat ingested/day in adult and pediatric patients greater than 12 months of age without further investigation [see Warnings and Precautions ( 5.1)].
+- Do not exceed 2,500 lipase units/kg/meal, 10,000 lipase units/kg/day, or 4,000 lipase units/g fat ingested/day in adult and pediatric patients greater than 12 months of age without further investigation.

 - Do not substitute other pancreatic enzyme products for CREON.
 When switching from another pancreatic enzyme product to CREON, monitor patients for clinical symptoms of exocrine pancreatic insufficiency and titrate the dosage as needed.

-- 500 lipase units/kg/meal for adult and pediatric patients 4 years of age and older.
+- 500 lipase units/kg/meal for adult and pediatric patients 4 years and older.

 - 500 to 1,000 lipase units/kg/meal for adult patients with chronic pancreatitis or pancreatectomy.

-- 1,000 lipase units/kg/meal for pediatric patients greater than 12 months to less than 4 years of age.
+- 1,000 lipase units/kg/meal for pediatric patients greater than 12 months to less than 4 years.

-If signs and symptoms of malabsorption persist, increase the dosage.
-Titrate to either 2,500 lipase units/kg/meal, 10,000 lipase units/kg/day, or 4,000 lipase units/gram of fat ingested/day.
-Higher dosages may be administered if they are documented to be effective by fecal fat measures or an improvement in signs or symptoms of malabsorption including measures of nutritional status.
+- Titrate the dosage to either 2,500 lipase units/kg/meal, 10,000 lipase units/kg/day, or 4,000 lipase units/g fat ingested/day.
+Higher dosages may be administered if documented effective by fecal fat measures or improvement of malabsorption.

-- For patients who are unable to swallow intact capsules, carefully open the capsules and sprinkle the entire contents on a small amount of acidic soft food with a pH of 4.5 or less (e.g., applesauce, bananas, plain Greek yogurt).
-Consume the entire mixture immediately.
+- Swallow capsules whole.
+For patients unable to swallow intact capsule(s), the capsule contents may be sprinkled on soft acidic food (e.g., applesauce, bananas, plain Greek yogurt).

 - Do not crush or chew CREON capsules or capsule contents.

-- Consume sufficient liquids (water or juice) to ensure complete swallowing of CREON [see Warnings and Precautions ( 5.2)].
+- Consume sufficient liquids to ensure complete swallowing of CREON.

 Delayed-release capsules are available in the following strengths: